madjarska/Loops/README.md

 # Loops
-The name of the directories correspond to the dataset cited in Table 1 as 'DaNo', i.e. Data1 is Da1.
+The names of the directories correspond to the dataset cited in Table 1 as 'DaNo', i.e. Data1 is Da1.